bikingbadger/hiltonmeyer.com/articles/200426-basic-11ty-setup.md

 };
 ```

+Firstly I prefer putting all my files in the `src` directory.
 The next thing is you need to create the `src` directory and also the `index.md` to get a basic skeleton for the site

 ```
 mkdir src